Juraj Valčuha: Life

 Valčuha first guest-conducted the RAI National Symphony Orchestra in 2005.
 He became the orchestra's principal conductor in the 2009–10 season.
 He concluded his RAI tenure in 2016.
-In July 2016, the Teatro di San Carlo announced the appointment of Valčuha as its music director.
-He is scheduled to stand down from the San Carlo post on 31 December 2022.
+In July 2016, the Teatro di San Carlo announced the appointment of Valčuha as its music director, a post he held through 31 December 2022.
 Valčuha is principal guest conductor of the Konzerthausorchester Berlin as of the 2017–18 season, following his initial guest-conducting appearance with the orchestra in the 2014–15 season, and his subsequent return guest-conducting engagement two years later.

 In the US, Valčuha first guest-conducted the Houston Symphony Orchestra in 2011.
 He returned as a guest conductor with the Houston Symphony for two subsequent engagements, in April 2018 and in March 2021.
 In July 2021, the Houston Symphony announced the appointment of Valčuha as its next music director, effective with the 2022–2023 season.
+In September 2025, the Houston Symphony announced an extension of Valčuha's contract as its music director through the 2027–2028 season.

-Valčuha makes his home in France and Houston.
+Valčuha makes his home in France and in Houston.